TahaMahmoud/MyWeather/README.md

 - Kingfisher For Images Downloading and Caching
 - XIB Files
 - CoreLocation For Detecting Current Location
-- CoreData For Caching Prefered Cities
+- CoreData For Caching Preferred Cities
 - Adobe XD For Designing The UI

 ## Screenshots